 2. Make It Clear It’s a Date

-Selecting a neutral location is more than just its relative safety.
-You obviously want to pick a location in a non-conspicuous place, that’s well-lit, and has plenty of people around.
+Picking out the coffee shop you want to take your date too is a bit more than just looking for the funkiest or coolest thing out there.
+You obviously want to pick a location in a non-conspicuous place that’s well-lit and has plenty of people around.
 Don’t choose a coffee shop that has to be accessed through a back alley, even if you’re meeting up during the daytime.
 Select something as normal and non-sketchy as possible.
+It’s going to make your date feel a lot more comfortable.

-Make sure the location of the coffee shop is an equal distance between where your date and you will be traveling from, in other words, meet somewhere in the middle.
+Additionally, think about logistics and convenience.
+Make sure the location of the coffee shop is an equal distance between where your date and you will be traveling from.
 If you don’t mind traveling further than your date, then perhaps suggest a coffee shop closer to where your date will be traveling from.
 This is a great option if you know your date is meeting up with you directly after work, so they don’t have to rush to try and get across town.

 4. Scout Out the Location

 Wow, such an important step!
 You’ve heard of try it before you buy it, right?
-Well, you need to go to the location and check it out, don’t just look at pictures online from the latest Yelp review, or the coffee shops website gallery, go in person.
-You’ll want to scope it out first if you’ve never been there before.
+Well, you need to go to the location and check it out before your date if at all possible.
+Don’t just look at pictures online from the latest Yelp review or the coffee shops website gallery; go in person.

 Whatever the situation, you’ll want to check it out first to make sure it’s the right setting for your date.
 After all, it should only be a backdrop to your evening, not the main event.
 Scope it out.